|

 God has been revealed ultimately in

-the incarnation of the Son with
+the incarnation of the Son with nothing less & no substitutes

 than the whole of God.
-How well we
+This

-grasp the who, what and how of God's
+we understand the who, what and how

-action to make known the whole of
+to make known the whole and holy

-God for relationship, the deeper our
+relationship together, the deeper our

 relational response can be to

-to truly know God and live together
+the triune God and live together

-as the experiential reality of God's
+as the experiential reality of the

-family.
+Trinity's family.
 For this relational process

 to be of functional significance, it

-must be without reduction -- that
+must be without reduction—that

-is, nothing less and no substitutes,
+is, nothing less and no substitutes

-just as God responded to us in Jesus
+relationally responded to us

 Christ.